-Admission to the Athletic Training Education Program: Applicants must first be admitted to Linfield College and have declared a major in Athletic Training.
+Admission to the Athletic Training Program: Applicants must first be admitted to Linfield College and have declared a major in Athletic Training.
 Admission is competitive based on college academic record, expressed desire for a career in athletic training, and character development consistent with a career in the helping professions.
-Applicants must meet the technical standards of admissions to the ATEP.
-The technical standards are published in the ATEP Handbook.
+Applicants must meet the technical standards of admissions to the AT Program.
+The technical standards are published in the AT Program Handbook and on the AT website.
 Applicants must complete at least twenty-five hours of clinical observation while enrolled as a student at Linfield College.
-A minimum cumulative GPA of 2.30 overall, and a cumulative GPA of 2.70 in athletic training major courses is required.
-A grade of C- or better is required in all Athletic Training major courses, with the exception of HHPA 184 and 284.
+A minimum cumulative GPA of 2.300 overall, and a cumulative GPA of 2.700 in athletic training major courses is required.
+A grade of C- or better is required in all Athletic Training major courses, with the exception of HHPA 184, 284, and 285.
 A grade of B or better is required in those two courses.

 After admission to the program, students must submit the following documents:

 - A health information form completed by a health care provider including proof of appropriate immunizations.

 - Proof of National Athletic Trainers’ Association (NATA) membership.

 Students may not progress in the athletic training clinical experience if they are on academic probation with the program (i.e. Linfield College GPA below 2.300, A.T. major GPA below 2.700).
 Program Expenses: Athletic training students must pay annual membership fees for the NATA.
 The total annual cost is approximately $90.
 Students are responsible for their own transportation to off-campus clinical rotations.
 There may be a small fee to cover the cost of background checks for athletic training students during their public school rotation.